tursodatabase/embedded-replica-examples/remote-based-sync/README.md

-# Keycard Reader Example
+# Remote Sync Example with Turso

-This repository contains source code to a keycard reader example application using libSQL remote sync.
+This repository contains source code to a example application using libSQL remote sync.

 ## Overview

 The scenario in this example is the following:

 * A libSQL server runs in a cloud on Turso.
-* A keycard reader runs a libSQL embedded replica, which periodically syncs with the server.
+* An application embeds libSQL database, which periodically syncs with the server.

 ## Getting Started